The belle of bluff country

 Lanesboro, surrounded by tall limestone bluffs, always has been picturesque.
 In the late 1860s, its four-story Phoenix Hotel was the largest hotel west of the Mississippi, thanks to land speculators who envisioned a spa on the site.

 But the hotel burned, and the town turned to agriculture.

 By the 1970s, it had fallen asleep.
 The last train had gone through, and the movie theater had closed.
 Downtown storefronts were used as grain silos.
 Lanesboro, with no county seat and no major highway, was the center of nothing.

 Then, a miracle happened.
 During the 1980s, the paved trail was created along the old rail bed, and throngs of bicyclists began to show up.

-A native son returned and opened the Commonweal Theatre, first using the old St. Mane movie house and, since 2007, a $3.5 million building with two auditoriums.
+A native son returned and opened the Commonweal Theatre, first using the old St. Mane movie house and now a $3.5 million building with two auditoriums.

 An artists' collective took over an 1879 general store and turned it into the Lanesboro Arts Center, covering its high walls with paintings and placing sculptures on its sturdy floors.

 Festivals were started: In June, Rhubarb Festival and Art in the Park, and in August, Buffalo Bill Days, celebrating when Buffalo Bill Cody brought his Wild West Show to town in 1900, performing with his friend Frank "White Beaver'' Powell, a La Crosse pharmacist.